Yuusha0/tabulatedThermophysicalProperties/README.md

 * In your constant/thermophysicalProperties file:
   * Change transport, thermo, and equationOfState to the desired values.
-  * Use hePsiThermo or heRhoThermo for type value. heTabularThermo currently doesn't work.
+  * Use hePsiThermo, heRhoThermo or heTabularThermo for type value.
   * Create subdictionaries for each property using tabulated data.
     * Add fileName value.
     * Add outOfBounds value: